stefanDeveloper/heiDGAF/docs/pipeline.rst

 Class Overview
 ..............

 - **Batch**: Stores the latest incoming messages associated with a particular key.
-Each key in the batch is marked with a timestamp indicating when the first message was added.

 - **Buffer**: Stores the previous batch of messages associated with a particular key, including the timestamps.